TimHopg/obsidian/Pipex.md

 `envp` will be the environment variables that the new process will have access to.
 You can send a modified `envp` list to give it access to a specific library path for instance.

-For error handling, you can use the same process without
+For error handling, you can use the same process without conditionals since any code after `execve()` will not run if `execve()` is successful.
 ### unlink()
 `int unlink(const char *pathname);`